gvanuxem/jlfricas/src/doc/sphinx/source/install.rst

 in HyperDoc does not look pretty.

-That is, however, not necessary, if you do not intend to use HyperDoc a lot and rather look at the FriCAS_ homepage in order to find relevant information.
+That is, however, not necessary, if you do not intend to use HyperDoc a lot and rather look at the jlFriCAS_ homepage in order to find relevant information.

 Optionally, set the PATH in ``$HOME/.bashrc``: